Understanding Your Needs

 When someone calls 800.656.HOPE (4673), they are routed to a local RAINN affiliate organization based on the first six digits of their phone number.
 Cell phone callers have the option to enter the ZIP code of their current location to more accurately locate the nearest sexual assault service provider.
 The hotline offers several services to victims of sexual assault.

-The Trevor Line is a crisis hotline available 24/7/365 for LGBTQ youth.
+The Trevor Project offers The Trevor Line, a crisis hotline available 24/7/365 for LGBTQ youth.
 Text services are also available.

 The following websites offer information on specific topics.
 Some provide additional resources and referrals, and some offer community forums where people can share their experiences and support each other.
 This list is not exhaustive and new information may be added periodically.